Please Note: Google Chrome, Firefox & some other search engines are not suitable-Please use “Internet Explorer” & Google.

 These ships were quite remarkable, for they were built as two-class ships, but amazingly they were essentially almost all Tourist Class.
 The truth is that Tourist Class passengers had the run of the vast majority of the ship, except for one section, and that was Boat Deck, for this was known as the “Exclusive First Class Penthouse Section” of the ship, and it was a most luxurious part of the ship indeed!
 Although, being Tourist Class Liners, and of such a high standard they proved to be a huge success for HAL and sailed on until the Trans-Atlantic passenger demand began to dry up due to air travel

-The Ryndam was sold in 1973, and she become the
+The Ryndam was sold in 1973, and she become

-the SS Maasdam was sold earlier in May 1968 to the “Polish Ocean
+whilst the SS Maasdam was sold earlier in May 1968 to the “Polish Ocean

-Lines”, but she made her final HAL voyage on September 20, as she
+Lines”, but she made her final HAL voyage on September 20, as she departed

 SS Ryndam with her famed “slim-line” funnel